 Using the Public Eye as Trademark Bullying Protection

 We live in an era where everyone has a voice.
 This is a huge advantage for Trademark Bullying Protection.
 Big companies hate bad PR.
-If a “David vs. Goliath” story starts moving on social media, the bully often backs down to save their reputation.
-No one likes a corporate giant picking on a mom-and-pop shop.
+If a conflict between a small business and a large company gains attention on social media, the larger company may withdraw to protect its public image.
+In general, people do not support large companies taking action against small businesses.

 But be careful.
 If you use the internet to fight Trademark Bullying, stick to the truth.
 Don’t lie or exaggerate.
 Simply posting an unreasonable demand letter can be enough.
 When the public sees a company trying to sue a bakery over a common word, the backlash can be fast and loud.
 Often, that’s enough to make the legal threats vanish.